veysiadn/IgHEtherCATImplementation/README.md

 Underneath it, add:

     /opt/etherlab/lib

 So, when you're done, the file will look like the following:

     include /etc/ld.so.conf.d/*.conf

     /opt/etherlab/lib

-Exit, save, then we need to update the system from the configuration file.
+Save and exit, then we need to update the system from the configuration file.

      sudo ldconfig

 You can see if it got installed by running:

      ldconfig -v | grep libether*

+-> if you want to test your program under stress test ;

+     sudo apt install stress
+     stress -v -c 8 -i 10 -d 8

 ### BONUS : Qt Installation
 ```sh